-This is the oldest shop on West Pier, opened in 1959, by Nicky McLoughlin, who had worked as a fisherman (His family had been involved in Fishing and the fishing industry for over 200 years!) it was originally a 'lean-to'.
-The business is now run by Nickys son.
+This is the oldest shop on West Pier, opened in 1959, by Nicky McLoughlin, who had worked as a fisherman (His family had been involved in fishing and the fishing industry for over 200 years!) it was originally a 'lean-to'.
+This thriving business is now run by Nicky's son Martin.

-Nicky's is a supplier to some of the top restaurants in Howth, as it is recognised for the quality and freshness of its stock.
-Their smoked salmon is particularly celebrated!
+Nicky's is a supplier to some of the top restaurants in Howth and beyond, as it is recognised for the quality and freshness of its stock.
+The fishing boats land their catch within a few steps of the shop!
+Their home smoked salmon is particularly celebrated!

 Rick Stein considers it the best place to shop for fresh fish in Howth!

-I came across it during my first visit to Howth, when I purchased a tub of their own lemon Pepper (a seasoning that I use quite a lot, not just on fish).
-I was quite disappointed when I ran out, but hoped to re-stock at my next trip to Howth (July '09)
+I came across this shop during my second visit to Howth, when I purchased a tub of their own lemon pepper (a seasoning that I use quite a lot, not just on fish, and this was the best I'd come across).
+I was quite disappointed when I ran out, but hoped to re-stock at my next trip to Howth in 2009

-During this visit, Howth was deluged by a torrential rainfall- despite being completely soaked to the skin, I battled on down through the puddles of the West Pier road, to reach Nicky's Plaice, to purchase a pot of lemon pepper....... and was gutted to find that it was shut!!!!!!
+During this visit, Howth was deluged by a torrential rainfall- despite being completely soaked to the skin, I battled on down through the puddles of the West Pier road, to reach Nicky's Plaice, .... and was gutted to find that it was closed that day.

-This visit, October 2010, I was determined to get my hands on 'my prize'.
+In October 2010, myself and four friends enjoyed an overnight stay in Dublin.
 We had arrived early in Howth, straight from Dublin Airport.
 So early that the shops weren't open yet.
 We spent some time watching the seals in the harbour and watching the sunrise.
-I had decided that I would return here, before catching the train back to Dublin, However...Nickys was open!!!!!
-I darted into the shop, followed by my 4 friends, and I think we gave the staff a bit of a shock.
+I had decided that I would return here, before catching the train back to Dublin, However...Nicky's was open!!!!!
+I darted into the shop, followed by my friends, and I think we gave the staff a bit of a shock.
 I spied a few tubs of lemon pepper, and grabbed a couple- I would have taken more, but....it's a good excuse to return to Howth !!!